 Handle Connectivity

 Adding connectivity to devices as per above points (1) and (2).
-We would talk about various patterns, the device directly connected to the core ; intercommunication between devices or a device gateway connected to the core platform which communicates with existing devices using a low level or existing proprietary protocols.
+We would talk about various patterns, the device directly connected to the core platform; intercommunication between devices or a device gateway connected to the core platform which communicates with existing devices using a low level or existing proprietary protocols.

 Perform Monitoring